-Corrosion typically happens when materials are exposed to an aggressive environment, which results in an attack of material.
+Corrosion typically happens when materials are exposed to an aggressive environment, which results in a degradation of material.

 Corrosion testing calculates the material's resistance to corrosion under certain environmental conditions, such as humidity and temperature.
 The process is measured and analysed to determine the likelihood of corrosion.

 We can test a variety of metal types, including duplex and austenitic stainless steels and wrought nickel-rich chromium-bearing alloys.